 Rev. Isaac I. Scott

 Reverend Isaac I. Scott is a multidisciplinary visual artist, researcher, and community advocate rooted in Harlem, New York.
 Ordained at the 204th Session of the New York Annual Conference of the African Methodist Episcopal (A.M.E.)
 Church, Isaac is an itinerant deacon at Mt.
 Zion A.M.E.
-Church and Director of the church’s community outreach ministry, Another Choice Youth and Family Outreach Inc. Through this work, he leads initiatives focused on youth and family engagement, food insecurity, restorative justice, public safety, and community wellness through strategic arts engagement and grassroots collaboration.
+Church and is the Director of Community Initiatives for the church’s outreach ministry, Another Choice Youth and Family Outreach Inc. Through this work, he leads initiatives focused on youth and family engagement, food insecurity, social justice, public safety, and community wellness through strategic arts engagement and grassroots collaboration.
 Isaac is a husband and father of seven in a blended family.
 Alongside his wife, Haydee Lee Scott, he continues to support children, young people and families through workshops, mentorship, faith based engagement, and community rooted initiatives that center healing, purpose, wellness, and intergenerational & cross cultural connection.

 Isaac is also the founder and CEO of Isaac’s Quarterly (IQ), a creative arts, leadership, and consulting company grounded in cultural sensitivity, design justice, and community transformation.
 Through IQ, he works across three primary areas: leadership in business, leadership in faith, and leadership in the home.
 His work supports nonprofits, justice impacted individuals, artists, churches, entrepreneurs, and community based organizations through media production, strategic planning, digital design, storytelling, public engagement, and leadership development.
 Through Isaac’s Quarterly (IQ), Isaac founded The Confined Arts (TCA), which began as a series of exhibitions uplifting the work and voices of justice impacted individuals and has since evolved into a broader initiative using art, research, and participatory engagement as tools for advocacy, reentry support, and healing centered community building.
 Through this work, Isaac also helped develop the Arts Justice Safety Coalition (AJSC), a national collaborative effort focused on public safety, justice reform, and community engagement through the arts.
 He currently serves as President of the Justice Arts Coalition (JAC) and as a member of the U.S. Prisons Program Advisory Council of the National Religious Campaign Against Torture.